MultiView Diffusion Maps: Applications

 \subsection{Multi-view clustering}

 The task of clustering has been in the core of machine learning for many years.
-The goal is to divide a given data set into subsets based on the inherited structure of the data.
-We use the multi-view construction to extract low dimensional mappings from multiple sets of high dimensional data points.
-In the following experiments we demonstrate the advantage of the proposed approach on both artificial and real data sets.
+The goal is to divide a given dataset into subsets based on the inherited structure of the data.
+We use the multi-view construction to extract low-dimensional mappings from multiple sets of high-dimensional data points.
+In the following experiments we expand the examples presented in \cite{MVDMC} to cluster artificial and real data sets.
 For the real data sets applying the multi-view approach requires an eigen decomposition of large matrices.
-To reduce the runtime of experiments we us an approximate matrix decomposition based on sparse random projections \cite{aizenbud2016matrix}.
+To reduce the runtime of experiments we use an approximate matrix decomposition based on sparse random projections \cite{aizenbud2016matrix}.